Palestine pound: History

 Until 1918, Palestine was an integral part of the Ottoman Empire and therefore used its currency, the Ottoman lira.
 During 1917 and 1918, Palestine was occupied by the British army, who set up a military administration.
 The official currency was the Egyptian pound, which had been first introduced into Egypt in 1834, but several other currencies were legal tender at fixed exchange rates that were vigorously enforced.
 After the establishment of a civil administration in 1921, the High Commissioner Herbert Samuel ordered that from 22 January 1921 only Egyptian currency and the British gold sovereign would be legal tender.

 In 1926, the British Secretary of State for the Colonies appointed a Palestine Currency Board to introduce a local currency.
-It was based in London and chaired by P. G. Ezechiel, with a Currency Officer resident in Palestine.
+It was based in London and chaired by Percy G. Ezechiel, with a Currency Officer resident in Palestine.
 The board decided that the new currency would be called the Palestine pound, 1:1 with sterling and divided into 1,000 mils.
 The £P1 gold coin would contain 123.27447 grains of standard gold.
 The enabling legislation was the Palestine Currency Order, 1927, signed by the King in February 1927.
 The Palestine pound became legal tender on 1 November 1927.
 The Egyptian pound (at the fixed rate of £P1 = £E0.975) and the British gold sovereign remained legal tender until 1 March 1928.

 The Palestine Currency Order explicitly excluded Transjordan from its application, but the Government of Transjordan decided to adopt the Palestine pound at the same time as Palestine did.
 The Egyptian pound remained legal tender in Transjordan until 1930.

 All the denominations were trilingual in Arabic, English and Hebrew.
-The Hebrew inscription included after "Palestina" the initials Aleph Yud, for "Eretz Yisrael" (Land of Israel).

 The Currency Board was dissolved in May 1948, with the end of the British Mandate, but the Palestinian pound continued in circulation for transitional periods: